omaranwar85/BeeHave/README.md

 ==========================================================================

-One of our accepted works at AAAI22 workshop for 'Practical deep-learning in the Wild' also uses this dataset.
+One of our accepted works at AAAI22 workshop for 'Practical deep-learning in the Wild' also uses the data collected using this system, with a significant overlap with the dataset shared in this repository.
 You can access this paper using the following link https://practical-dl.github.io/long_paper/18.pdf